Location-Based Services: Google Maps API Alternatives

 Here Maps are capable of displaying 3D models of buildings, and some sights have an exact graphic image of real objects.
 In addition, each map scheme has a nightly version, as well as a version illustrating road traffic.

 And another interesting mapping solution: the SDK functionality includes the ability to cache maps in the device’s memory.
-This allows users to view maps even without Internet.
+This allows users to view maps even without the Internet.

 Our list of APIs for location-based services ends with another great solution - LocationIQ.